Master of Arts in National Security Studies

 Core Requirements (18 semester hours)

-Total Semester Hours | 18 |
+Total Semester Hours

-Students must choose a concentration for this degree program and may select from the General Concentration, Concentration in Cyber, Concentration in Homeland Security, Concentration in Regional Security Studies, Concentration in Security and Intelligence Analysis, or Concentration in Terrorism Studies.
+Students must choose a concentration for this degree program and may select from a General Concentration, Concentration in Cyber, Concentration in Homeland Security, Concentration in Regional Security Studies, Concentration in Security and Intelligence Analysis, or Concentration in Terrorism Studies.

-General Concentration Requirements (12 semester hours)
+General Concentration (12 semester hours)

 This general concentration allows you to select from more than two dozen different concentration courses offered within this program, enabling you to create your own focused area of study.